valentinfrlch/ha-llmvision/README.md

 - The **detail** parameter can be set to `low` or `high`.
 If it is not set, it is set to `auto`.
 OpenAI will then use the image size to determine the detail level.
 For more information check the [OpenAI documentation](https://platform.openai.com/docs/guides/vision/low-or-high-fidelity-image-understanding).

 ### Additional information
+>[!NOTE]
-Requests will look roughly like the following to the LLM
+> If you set `include_filename` to `false` (the default) requests will look roughly like the following:
+> Images will be numbered sequentially starting from 1.
+You can refer to the images by their number in the prompt.
 ```
 Image 1:
 <base64 encoded image>